-Welcome to Kanaras group!
+Welcome to Kanaras group

-(contact Dr. Antonios Kanaras - A.Kanaras(at)soton.ac.uk)
+(contact Prof. Antonios Kanaras - A.Kanaras(at)soton.ac.uk)

-For postdoctoral opportunities please click
+Postdoctoral opportunities please click

-Inorganic Nanoparticles exhibit unique optical, electronic and magnetic properties which make them ideal
+Nanomaterials exhibit unique optical, electronic and magnetic properties which make them ideal

 candidates for applications in several fields of Science.
 Our research is multidisciplinary